swiftlang/swift-package-manager/Documentation/Usage.md

 need to add a special `target` of type `.systemLibrary`, and a `module.modulemap` for each system library you're using.

-Let's see an example of using [libgit2](https://libgit2.github.com) from an executable.
+Let's see an example of adding [libgit2](https://libgit2.github.com) as a dependency to an executable target.

 Create a directory called `example`, and initialize it as a package that builds an executable: